 The North American Free Trade Agreement (NAFTA) and the congruence of U.S. and Canadian laws and regulations help firms effectively serve U.S. markets from Winnipeg.

 As a foreign trade zone, CentrePort Canada offers duty deferral and goods and services tax (GST) exemption to qualifying businesses.
 Customs duties normally paid on goods imported into Canada can be deferred or recovered.
 Goods can be imported to CentrePort Canada for processing, then re-exported outside of the country on a GST-free basis

 - Located at the geographic centre of North America, Winnipeg is at the hub of several major continental and global transportation routes.

-- Winnipeg is just 100 km (62 miles) from the U.S. border and is the major Canadian centre closest to Mexico
+- Winnipeg is just 112 km (70 miles) from the U.S. border and is one of the closest major Canadian centres to Mexico City

-- Winnipeg is a 24-hour drive to a population of 100 million.
+- Winnipeg is a 24-hour drive to a population greater than 100 million.

 - Canadian Pacific Railway and Canadian National Railway operate intermodal terminals in Winnipeg.